Institute for Statecraft: Twitter incident

-In December 2018, the Sunday Mail reported that The Integrity Initiative's Twitter account had been used to attack then Leader of the Opposition Jeremy Corbyn, the Labour Party and Seumas Milne, the director of communications for Corbyn.
-The Foreign Office minister, Alan Duncan ordered an investigation into the reports and stated “Not only must [anti-Labour attacks by Statecraft] stop, I want to know why on earth it happened in the first place.”
+In December 2018, the Sunday Mail reported that The Integrity Initiative's Twitter account had attacked then Leader of the Opposition Jeremy Corbyn, the Labour Party and Seumas Milne, the director of communications for Corbyn.
+The Foreign Office minister, Alan Duncan ordered an investigation into the reports and stated "Not only must [anti-Labour attacks by Statecraft] stop, I want to know why on earth it happened in the first place.”
 MP Chris Williamson said that the Integrity Initiative's agenda included the "denigration of the Labour party and Jeremy Corbyn" and called for a parliamentary inquiry.
 Shadow Justice Minister Richard Burgon said "the Conservative government in this country shouldn't be using public funds or the state to undermine or attack the official opposition".
 In response to Labour Party complaints about this use of government funds in a parliamentary question on 12 December 2018, the minister stated that government funding "does [not] fund the management of the Integrity Initiative’s social media account", to which Shadow Foreign Secretary Emily Thornberry responded that the Integrity Initiative project proposal included "social media activity".
 On 13 December 2018, the Scottish charity regulator OSCR confirmed it had opened an inquiry into the Institute for Statecraft.

-In April 2019, Christopher Donnelly apologised, noting that Scottish charity law does not allow them to make party political comment:
+In April 2019, IoS founder Christopher Donnelly apologised, noting that Scottish charity law does not allow them to make party political comment:

-The Daily Record, which had published an examination of the Integrity Initiave earlier in 2019, was critical of the organisation after the release of the apology.
+The Daily Record, which had published an examination of the Integrity Initiative earlier in 2019, was critical of the organisation after the release of the apology.
 In an editorial, it said that the Integrity Initiative "has apparently left itself exposed to Russian hackers, fallen foul of Foreign Office rules, made itself the subject of an emergency question in the House of Commons and apparently broken charity law".
 It claimed the organisation runs "clusters of media people, some who admit to being involved, others who don’t".
 A Labour MSP also called for an investigation of the Integrity Initiative and its links to the British government.

 In August 2019 the OSCR provided the findings of its investigation to the Institute for Statecraft.
 These were that the charity was not meeting the requirements of a charity in Scotland because its purpose was not entirely charitable, the Integrity Initiative did not provide a "public benefit in furtherance of the charity’s purposes" and the benefits that the Institute provided to its trustees were not clearly incidental to its operation.
 The trustees of the Institute then took appropriate steps to comply with their requirements including terminating the charity's involvement with the Integrity Initiative.
 As a result, the OSCR announced in November 2019 that it would not take formal actions against the Institute and would continue to monitor its activities.